Demand Generation Strategy: The Complete B2B Playbook [2026]

 - They respect the buyer's timeline — pushing for a meeting before the prospect is ready is the fastest way to lose them.

-The best nurturing programmes do not feel like marketing.
-They feel like a knowledgeable colleague sharing useful information.
+The best nurture programmes do not feel like marketing — they feel like a knowledgeable colleague sharing useful information.
 If your nurture emails look like marketing campaigns, they are not working.
+For a comprehensive framework, see our guide to lead nurturing strategy.

 The Sales Handoff

 The handoff between marketing and sales is where demand gen strategy succeeds or fails.
-A poorly defined handoff creates two problems: marketing passes unqualified leads that waste sales time, or marketing holds onto engaged prospects too long and misses the buying window.
+A poorly defined handoff either passes unqualified leads that waste sales time, or holds onto engaged prospects too long and misses the buying window.

 An effective handoff requires:

-- Speed — research consistently shows that response time is the single biggest factor in converting engaged prospects.
+- Speed — HubSpot's sales blog and other research consistently show that response time is the single biggest factor in converting engaged prospects.
 The company that responds in five minutes wins the deal more often than the company that responds in five hours.

 - Context transfer — when a prospect reaches sales, the rep should know every piece of content the prospect has consumed, every page they have visited, and every signal they have shown.
 This is not optional.
 It is the difference between a personalised conversation and a cold call to a warm lead.